Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Materials and Methods

-It is to be noted that, only one feature selection method may not be suitable to determine importance of features as ranking of features sometimes differs for different methods.
-But ranks of some of the features which are more discriminative than the others may be higher across all feature selection methods.
-Our target is to identify the features which have insight on the internal characteristics of data and can also maximize classification accuracy without overfitting.
-Evidently, such features should be highly ranked by majority of filter, wrapper and embedded approaches used in our experiment.
-Keeping this in mind, we have implemented a positional table $T$ which takes into account rank of features obtained through the previously mentioned feature selection methods.
-Let us assume that the number of features in the dataset is denoted as, $NF$ and the number of feature selection techniques used is denoted as, $NT$.
-In our experiment, $NT$ is 8.
+The aim of the proposed article is to identify the features that provide insight into the internal characteristics of data and can also maximize classification accuracy without over-fitting.
+Such features are expected to be highly ranked by the majority of filter, wrapper, and embedded approaches used in the experiments.
+Keeping this in mind, a positional table $T$ has been implemented which takes into account the rank of features obtained through the previously mentioned feature selection methods.

+Let the number of features in the dataset be denoted as, $NF$, and the number of feature selection techniques used is denoted as, $NT$.
+In our experiment, $NT$ is eight.
 Each location of $T$ can be defined as, $T(i, j)$ = feature index with rank $i$ obtained using feature selection method $j$ ($i$ = 1 to $NF$, $j$ = 1 to $NT$).
-Hence, rows correspond to rank of a particular feature and columns indicate feature selection methods.
-From this table, we can obtain the importance of any feature by observing its positions in the table.
-If, for a specific feature all of its positions occur near the top of this table then it can be concluded that the said feature has significant importance.
-If, for one particular row (say, $r$), a single feature (say, $f$) occurs in majority of its column positions then it will be selected for inclusion with rank $r$ in the final set .
-But, if such a single feature is not found then a feature having higher correlation with the ground truth (i.e., class labels of the dataset) will be selected.
-This can be measured from the MI based ranking criterion given below \cite{Novovicova2005}:
+Hence, in the table each row corresponds to the rank of the feature and columns indicate feature selection methods.
+From this table, the importance of any feature is obtained by observing its position.
+If, for a specific feature all of its positions occur near the top of this table then it can be concluded that the said feature is significant.
+If, for one particular row ($r$), a single feature ($f$) occurs in the majority of its column positions then it will be selected for inclusion with rank $r$ in the final set.
+But, if such a single feature is not found then a feature having a higher correlation with the ground truth (i.e., class labels of the dataset) will be selected.
+This correlation can be measured from the MI-based ranking criterion given below \cite{Novovicova2005}: